-In the United States, in late December 2015, Exelixis announced that it completed the submission of its rolling New Drug Application (NDA) for cabozantinib as a treatment for patients with advanced RCC who have received one prior therapy.
-The U.S. Food and Drug Administration (FDA) subsequently determined the NDA to be sufficiently complete to permit a substantive review, granted Priority Review, and assigned a Prescription Drug User Fee Act action date of June 22, 2016.
-The NDA will be considered officially filed 60 days from the date of the completion of the submission, or February 20, 2016.
+In late December 2015, Exelixis announced that it completed the submission of its rolling New Drug Application (NDA) for cabozantinib as a treatment for patients with advanced RCC who have received one prior therapy; the U.S. Food and Drug Administration (FDA) recently granted Priority Review to the application and set a Prescription Drug User Fee Act action date of June 22, 2016.
 The FDA previously granted Breakthrough Therapy and Fast Track designations to cabozantinib for its potential advanced RCC indication.